pranathigr11/inslab/Fiestal_Cipher/README.md

-# **Simple Encryption and Decryption Using Binary Manipulation**

-This project implements a **simple encryption and decryption algorithm** using **binary manipulation** techniques.
-The code demonstrates concepts such as string-to-binary conversion, XOR operations, and basic key-based encryption.
+# **Feistel Cipher Implementation in Python**

+This project implements a **Feistel Cipher**, a symmetric encryption technique that forms the backbone of various secure cryptographic systems, such as **DES (Data Encryption Standard)**.
+The code follows the core principles of a Feistel Cipher, including data splitting, XOR operations, key mixing, and swapping halves.

 ---

 ## **How It Works**
-The encryption process involves bitwise operations, swapping values, and key-based manipulation to encode and decode a given text.
+The Feistel Cipher is a symmetric structure used in block cipher design.
+This implementation follows the essential steps:

+1. **Input String Conversion to Binary**
+2. **Splitting the Binary Data**
+3. **Key Mixing (Encryption Process)**
+4. **Swapping Left and Right Halves**
+5. **Decryption Process** (reversing the steps)

 ---

 ## **Step 1: Input Values**
-The program asks for two inputs:
+The program asks for:

 - **`s`** — The **input string** to be encrypted.
 - **`k`** — The **key** used for encryption and decryption.